 - Schedule setting out details of each amount claimed, as well as the apportionment calculations. - Floor plan of the premise clearly showing the home office and including the actual dimensions of each part.
-If other buildings are required to be included in the apportionment calculations, a plan showing all the buildings on the property, including the actual dimensions of each. - Photographs of the home office showing the dedicated space, specifically equipped. - Documentation supporting the incurral of each expense claimed and proof of payment, for example: - Municipal accounts for rates and taxes, electricity and other municipal services, or an electricity bill from a managing agent, or a prepaid electricity voucher and proof of payment. - Bond statement reflecting the interest portion of the mortgage bond repayment. - Copy of the insurance policy and proof of payment of insurance premiums. - Schedule of rent paid, copy of lease agreement and proof of payment. - > Schedule of repairs, including invoices and proof of payments. - Proof of acquisition or of the lease of assets used for purpose of trade for which wear-and-tear is claimed and proof of payment. - Schedule of dates detailing when the employee worked from home during the year of assessment, and a calculation proving that the employee worked mainly from the home office during the year of assessment.
+If other buildings are required to be included in the apportionment calculations, a plan showing all the buildings on the property, including the actual dimensions of each. - Photographs of the home office showing the dedicated space, specifically equipped. - Documentation supporting the incurral of each expense claimed and proof of payment, for example: - Municipal accounts for rates and taxes, electricity and other municipal services, or an electricity bill from a managing agent, or a prepaid electricity voucher and proof of payment. - > Bond statement reflecting the interest portion of the mortgage bond repayment. - ➤ Copy of the insurance policy and proof of payment of insurance premiums. - > Schedule of rent paid, copy of lease agreement and proof of payment. - > Schedule of repairs, including invoices and proof of payments. - Proof of acquisition or of the lease of assets used for purpose of trade for which wear-and-tear is claimed and proof of payment. - Schedule of dates59 detailing when the employee worked from home during the year of assessment, and a calculation proving that the employee worked mainly from the home office during the year of assessment. - Letter from the employer, on the employer's letterhead, confirming that the employee was permitted to work from home, including the periods that the employee was permitted to work from home and, if available, those periods that the employee did not report to the office.

-&lt;sup>56 Under section 102(1)(b) of the TA Act a taxpayer carries the burden to prove on that an amount is deductible.
+Under section 102(1)(b) of the TA Act a taxpayer carries the burden to prove on that an amount is deductible.

-&lt;sup>57 Section 29(3)(a) of the TA Act.
+57 Section 29(3)(a) of the TA Act.
 Under section 32 of that Act for the 5-year period may be extended in the case of an audit, investigation or an objection and appeal.

-&lt;sup>58 Under Chapter 5 of the TA Act.
+58 Under Chapter 5 of the TA Act.

-&lt;sup>59 And times if the employee works from more than one location on the same date.
+59 And times if the employee works from more than one location on the same date.